Azure-Samples/remote-mcp-functions-typescript/README.md

 1. Click Start on the server `remote-mcp-function`, inside the `mcp.json` file:

-1. Enter the name of the Azure Function that you created in the Azure Portal, when prompted by VS Code.
+1. Enter the name of the function app that you created in the Azure Portal, when prompted by VS Code.

 1. Enter the `Azure Functions MCP Extension System Key` into the prompt.
-You can copy this from the Azure portal for your Azure Function by going to the Functions menu item, then App Keys, and copying the `mcp_extension` key from the System Keys.
+You can copy this from the Azure portal for your function app by going to the Functions menu item, then App Keys, and copying the `mcp_extension` key from the System Keys.

 1. In Copilot chat agent mode enter a prompt to trigger the tool, e.g., select some code and enter this prompt